 Adventure Awaits This Summer in the Great Northern Catskills

-Bring a camera, sturdy shoes, and a thirst for adventure this summer in the Great Northern Catskills.
+Bring a camera, hiking boots, and a thirst for adventure this summer in the Great Northern Catskills.

 For mountain bikers, put the Catskills' mountain bike trails and trail parks on your radar.
 Windham Mountain, home of several past UCI World Cup events, has multiple trails that switchback down the mountain.
 Designed by Gravity Logic, the folks behind Whistler Mountain Bike Park and Trestle Bike Park, among others, Windham Mountain's trails offer a unique downhill experience, and the bike shop's staff provides rentals, gear, and lessons.

 If you're more into cross country mountain biking, Roundtopia Mountain Bike Trail Network in Round Top offers more than 25 miles of trails for all abilities, including singletrack and doubletrack trails.
 Scenic lookouts, lean-tos, and restrooms are available throughout the trail network.

 Check out the Catskills mountain biking trail networks and kick up some dust.

 If waking to the soothing lap of waves, the soft rustle of overhead leaves, and the haunting call of a loon is your idea of heaven, then head to the Great Northern Catskills for your next camping trip.
 Pitch a tent or park an RV at North-South Lake Campground in Haines Falls and explore the legendary hiking of the Kaaterskill Clove, including the site of the former Catskill Mountain House which is a quick jaunt from the campground.
 Heck, you could even take your coffee up there and enjoy the sunrise over the distant Hudson River.